 Excellent gorge scenery and grand mountain vistas await you on this moderate walk to Woolshed Creek Hut on the western side of Mt Somers.

 A classic circuit walk taking in two major attractions, the summit of Mt Somers (1688m) with great views, & the spectacular Pinnacles rock formations.
-A worthy shorter option is to visit Mt Somers and return the way you came.
+Definitely at the hard end of moderate, a worthy shorter option is to visit Mt Somers and return the way you came.